Request an Elder Law Consultation

 Upon the death of the first spouse, the amount that would be taxable (based on the tax laws at the time of death) is placed into the trust.
-The surviving spouse can receive income from the trust for the duration of her lifetime and, upon her death, the principal will pass on to the children (or other beneficiaries) tax-free.
+The surviving spouse can receive income from the trust for the duration of his or her lifetime and, upon death, the principal will pass on to the children (or other beneficiaries) tax-free.

 You can create a trust in your Will that serves to protect and provide for minor children or grandchildren by controlling how and when distributions should be made.
 You may direct that assets be distributed in specific amounts and/or specific intervals or ages of the beneficiaries.

 A Supplemental Needs Trust or Special Needs Trust (SNT) can be testamentary or inter vivos and is designed to provide for the continuing care of a person with special needs without disruption of public benefits, such as SSI and Medicaid.
 Trust assets may be used to provide for items or services not covered by governmental benefits, such as:

 Inter Vivos (living) trusts are trusts created during lifetime and are designed to be effective during the creator's lifetime.
 A living trust may be created for asset protection purposes, for probate avoidance, for a special needs beneficiary who has come into money, and more.
 A living trust may be irrevocable or revocable depending on its goal and stated purpose

 A GRAT enables you to transfer assets out of your estate and have them valued at a fraction of their current value for estate-tax purposes.
 Such a transfer allows you to retain a stream of income from the assets for a fixed number of years.